intel-analytics/ipex-llm/docs/docs/Orca/orca-tf-estimator.md

 assert 'prediction' in predictions[0]
 ```

 2. Predict data is Spark DataFrame.
-The predict result is a DataFrame which includes original columns plus 'prediction' column.
+The predict result is a DataFrame which includes original columns plus `prediction` column.
+The `prediction` column can be FloatType, VectorUDT or Array of VectorUDT depending on model outputs shape.
 ```
 prediction_df = est.predict(df, batch_size=4, feature_cols=['user', 'item'])